huwanlong/docs/docs/other/english.md

 Who should be responsible for global warming?
 There is no doubt that we human beings are to blame.
 Our population keeps growing, and cars and factories keep growing, and cars and factories keep increasing in large numbers.
 They release a lot of heat into the atmosphere, causing global warming.
 If we don't do anything about it, sooner or later, like all other animals and plants, we human beings will disappear from the world, too.

-### 64. A Letter from David's Pen pal 来自David笔友的一封信
+### 64. A Letter from David's Pen pal 来自 David 笔友的一封信

 Hi, David,